usubalang/usuba/_posts/2020-03-04-usubac-backend.md

 registers (for example, strictly below 8 general-purpose registers on Intel), we can increase its instruction-level parallelism (ILP) by interleaving several copies of a single cipher, each manipulating its own independent set of variables.

+_An example here_

 This can be understood as a static form of hyper-threading, by which we (statically) interleave the instruction stream of several parallel execution of a single cipher.
 By increasing ILP, we reduce the impact of data hazards in the